merklefruit/evm-from-scratch/README.md

 - Spend 1 hour every day implementing or studying the EVM (and document the process)
 - The 100 days don't have to be strictly consecutive.
 It's on a best-effort basis.
-- Make a public commitment to the challenge (e.g. tweet, blog post, etc.)
-- Share my progress every day (e.g. tweet, blog post, etc.)
+- Document my progress every day

 ## Progress